Hansi Flick: Manager profile

 While in charge of Bayern Munich, Flick developed the name 'Flicki-Flaka' in the media to characterize the mixed gegenpressing and possession based style of football the team played.

 Flick consistently deployed a 4–2–3–1 formation at Bayern Munich featuring a high defensive line that encourages their double pivot and full-backs to adopt positions where they can press the ball as it approaches the midfield third, and to screen and block against switches of play.
 In Bayern's 8–2 win over Barcelona en route to winning the 2019–20 UEFA Champions League, three out of their first four goals came within ten seconds after regaining possession, as Flick likes to keep passing lanes short with players much closer to the ball.
 Another tactic that Flick uses to create space on one side is to begin the play on one side of the field and gradually draw the opposition to shift to the ball side.

 While in charge of the German national team, Flick experimented with fielding a back-three system with indifferent results.

-Upon his appointment as FC Barcelona's head coach in May 2024, Hansi Flick implemented a tactical system characterized by a high defensive line, coordinated pressing, and an aggressive offside trap.
+Upon his appointment as Barcelona's head coach in May 2024, Hansi Flick implemented a tactical system characterized by a high defensive line, coordinated pressing, and an aggressive offside trap.
 This strategy was notably effective in his first El Clásico on 26 October 2024, where Barcelona secured a 4–0 victory over Real Madrid at the Santiago Bernabéu.
 In that match, Real Madrid were caught offside 12 times—the highest number in a La Liga match since 2013—with Kylian Mbappé alone flagged eight times and having two goals disallowed.